How to carve with confidence on a snowboard

 This can be done by simply rocking the board onto its edge and leaving it there to dictate the turn.
-You might have seen snowboarders do such a thing when riding the flats or cat tracks.
+You might have seen snowboarders do this while riding the flats or cat tracks.
 Want to know how to do that?
 Read the following post to find out.
 Make riding a cat track on a snowboard effortless.

-However, a common misconception is that when people talk about carving their turns, they are in fact skidding / sliding.
+However, a common misconception is that when people talk about carving their turns, they are in fact actually skidding or sliding.
 Is there snow being sprayed out after each turn when you ride?
-If so then you are skidding.
-Another clue is in the sound – if you’re making a whole lot of noise when riding then you are probably skidding / sliding.
+If so then you are most likely skidding.
+Another clue is in the sound – if you’re making a whole lot of noise when riding then you are probably skidding or sliding.

 Listen when you ride and / or look back at your tracks.